Support & Resources

 Faculty (including college deans, department chairs and professors) and university administrators are available to discuss concerns.
 Please know that information shared with faculty and administrators regarding alleged sexual assault, sexual misconduct, dating violence, domestic violence, stalking, or conduct that creates a hostile environment will be reported to the University’s Title IX Coordinator or Deputy Title IX Coordinator to investigate (see above).

-If you are a faculty or staff member in need of assistance with supporting students, please refer to our How to Help a Student Brochure.
+If you are a faculty or staff member in need of assistance, please refer to our Support Options Brochure.